straight to your inbox

 Here are some common small business loan funding alternatives:

 - SBA loans: The US Small Business Administration (SBA) works in conjunction with local banks to partially guarantee loans for startups and small businesses.
 These count as alternative financing because the terms are more flexible than a normal bank loan, interest rates are lower, and the qualifying criteria is less stringent.
+We put together an SBA loan calculator tool to help you find the best payment terms for your business.

 - Venture debt: Companies that are funded by venture capital can qualify for venture debt offered by specialized lenders.
 This option is often used to extend the cash runway or cover capital expenses as the startup scales between equity rounds.
 Like SBA lenders, venture debt lenders may be able to offer flexible terms and low interest rates.